 The menu is well put together with a seafood focus of course:

 Cornish Squid (£8) with Japanese pepper sauce, baby coriander.
 The Japanese pepper sauce really made this dish, which had a perfect balance of sweet, spice and citrus from the lime leaf.
 Intensely satisfying indeed.

 Octopus & Chorizo a la plancha – caramelised onion purée, smoked garlic pesto (£9).
 Get every component of the dish on your fork and in your mouth, you’ll be kissed with incredible flavour.
 The smoky chorizo matched the charred octopus so well and the pungent garlic and inherently sweet onions gave it that melt in the mouth attitude.

 Burrata – charred asparagus, brioche croutons, warm tomato sauce, aged cherry vinegar (£9.5).
 The sharpness of the tomato worked well against the creamy burrata – my dinner date complained that the portion size of the cheese was way too small though.
-I included to agree.
+I couldn’t argue with her.

 Soft shell crab (£9.5) taken from their platter menu.
-Soft shell crab is a crustacean I cannot live without and seeing that it was my first time here I wanted to save some real estate for the rest of the dishes so ordering a whole platter can wait till my next visit.
+Soft shell crab is a crustacean I cannot live without and seeing that it was my first time here, I wanted to save some real estate for the rest of the dishes, so ordering a whole platter can wait for my next visit.
 That Japanese dressing featured again and it was tongue nectar.
 The crab flavour on the other hand was masked by too much batter.

 When did I go?
 March 2016